Video Conferencing at UIW

 All About Meetings in Teams

 Meetings in Teams include audio, video, and screen sharing capabilities.
 Nearly all of Zoom's capabilities are also available in Teams, and vice versa.
 With Teams being a part of the Microsoft suite of apps, you can locate, contact, and collaborate with anyone at UIW that's using Teams.

 - Need to get familiar with your video controls?
-Learn about using video in Teams.
+Learn how to use video controls in Teams meetings.

 - With Teams, you don't have to schedule to meet.
 Learn how to start an instant meeting to meet or practice meeting controls.

 - Create or schedule a meeting in Teams.

 - Scheduling from Outlook?
 Learn how to schedule a Teams meeting from Outlook.